advance100/doc_webpack/code-splitting.md

 This feature is also called "code splitting".
 Names for similar features in other bundlers: layers, rollups, fragments.

-It's any opt-in feature.
+It's an opt-in feature.
 You can define split point in your code base. webpack cares for the dependencies, output files and runtime stuff.